norcalli/homebrew-lounge/README.md

 #homebrew-lounge

-##Repository for homebrew formulas that I'll take charge of maintaining
+####Repository for homebrew formulas that I'll take charge of maintaining

-So far:
+Currently includes:
 - `toggle-osx-shadows`: Tiny tool to toggle window shadows on OS X